 The ‘Retrieve TRM requests’ ☍ tab shows the status and details of your request.
 You will need to refresh the page to update the status of your request.

 Once you launch a request, processing should normally take a few minutes.
 Requests that take longer than 90 minutes to be processed are timed out and will be marked as failed.
 The recommended alternative is to relaunch the request and select the scheduling option for execution outside core hours, in which case the timeout period is extended to 10 hours.
+Additionally, when no results are retrieved, they will also be marked as failed.

 To retrieve your TRM request: